 Here you can change your login password details.

-Use this section only if you are required to change your login password.
-You will need to enter the new password twice before the system can accept the password change.
+Use this section only if you need to modify or reset your login password.
+You will need to enter your new password twice before the system can accept the password change.

 13 – Log Out Of All Other Sessions

 WordPress lets you log out everywhere except your current browser.
-This is useful if, for example, you have left your account logged in at a public computer, or if you’ve lost or misplaced your phone.
+This is useful if, for example, you’ve left your account logged in at a public computer, or if you’ve lost or misplaced your phone.

 14 – Update Profile

-- Your email address is never sent to any other site (including WordPress) and it is never displayed on your site (unless you publish it, or use a WP theme that has been encoded to display your email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you decided to publish it, or use a theme that has been encoded to display the email address).

 - Only registered users of your site have access to the e-mail address you have entered.

-Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile section (e.g. add a Facebook URL field, display additional functionality fields related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may add or remove fields in your User Profile area (e.g. add a Facebook URL field, insert additional functionality fields related to the plugin, etc…)

-Most users just leave these fields empty.
+Normally, most users simply ignore these fields.
 Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.